Preventing pollution associated with different sources

 Hoshizaki Manufacturing Facility, Minato Manufacturing Facility, Mizuho Manufacturing Facility, Momozono Manufacturing Facility, Kariya Manufacturing Facility, Research & Development Center

-* Only the Kariya Manufacturing Facility handled more than one ton.
+* Only the Kariya Manufacturing Facility handled more than one metric ton.

 Manufacturing facilities outside Japan have identified applicable laws and regulations in respective regions within ISO 14001 systems.
 Management frameworks have also been established to ensure local environmental management.